mikesir87/docker-summit-19-docker-app-workshop/setup/README.md

     Node worker2 removed from swarm
     ```

+3. Remove the **worker2** node by selecting it and hitting the "DELETE" button.

-3. Click on the **Create Instance** button to add one more instance.
+4. Click on the **Create Instance** button to add one more instance.
 This one is _not_ in our Swarm cluster, which we'll use later.

-4. We will be doing most of our work from the **manager1** node, so select it if it's not selected already.
+5. We will be doing most of our work from the **manager1** node, so select it if it's not selected already.

-5. Login to Docker Hub using the `docker login` command and your credentials.
+6. Login to Docker Hub using the `docker login` command and your credentials.

     ```console
     $ docker login